WCSCourses/WWPG_2021/manuals/module_transcriptomics/module_transcriptomics.md

 The results are contained in the file *MT1/abundance.tsv*

-Use the kallisto quant command four more times, for the MT2 sample and the three SBP samples. **Don't foget this step!!!**
+Use the kallisto quant command four more times, for the MT2 sample and the three SBP samples. **Don't forget this step!!!**

 *Sleuth* uses the output from Kallisto to determine differentially expressed genes.
 It is written in the R statistical programming language, as is almost all RNA-seq analysis software.
 Helpfully however it produces a web page that allows interactive graphical analysis of the data.
 However, I would recommend learning R for anyone doing a significant amount of RNA-seq analysis.
 It is nowhere near as hard to get started with as full-blown programming languages such as Perl or Python!